Matheusutino/CaptchaRecognition/README.md

 The real challenge lies in correctly recognizing all the characters of the captcha, as a single incorrect character invalidates the captcha.

-## Objectives

-In this way, our goal is to solve captchas using deep learning, specifically Convolutional Neural Networks (CNNs), which are robust models for object detection.
-During this process, the methods and ideas employed will be explained, as well as the analysis of the obtained results.
-Finally, the attempted methods that did not yield good results will be discussed, along with the limitations of the utilized method, and some ideas that may enhance the model's performance.
-Lastly, a conclusion regarding this challenge will be provided.

 ## Method used

 ### Label preprocessing